2016 United States Senate elections: Washington

-Four-term Senator Patty Murray (Democrat) was re-elected with 52% of the vote in 2010.
+Four-term senator Patty Murray (Democrat) was re-elected with 52% of the vote in 2010.
 She ran successfully for re-election against Republican candidate Chris Vance.
 Congressman Dave Reichert was considered a potential Republican candidate but chose to run for reelection.

 Wisconsin

-One-term Senator Ron Johnson (Republican) defeated three-term Senator Russ Feingold (Democrat) with 52% of the vote in 2010.
+One-term senator Ron Johnson (Republican) defeated three-term senator Russ Feingold (Democrat) with 52% of the vote in 2010.

 On May 14, 2015, Feingold announced that he would seek a rematch against Johnson for his former Senate seat.
 Immediately after his announcement, the Democratic Senatorial Campaign Committee endorsed Feingold's candidacy.
-Businesswoman and 2014 gubernatorial nominee Mary Burke has declared that she is not seeking statewide office in 2016.
+Businesswoman and 2014 gubernatorial nominee Mary Burke declared that she was not seeking statewide office in 2016.

 Johnson and Feingold faced each other again, and Johnson again defeated Feingold, in what many observers and pundits considered to be a surprising and uphill victory.